-NOTE: I am currently fully booked for manuscript critiques until the end of 2019.
-I will be accepting new manuscript critique work from January 2020.
+NOTE: I am currently fully booked for manuscript critiques until May 2020.

 This service provides a in-depth critique report on your novel manuscript, or on a shorter piece or partial manuscript.
 I will give detailed feedback on areas such as plot, structure, narrative voice and prose style, characterisation, setting and use of language.
 The aim of the service is to provide feedback that will help you develop your work to a publishable standard.
 This is not an editing or a proof-reading service.
 I can’t do whatever work is needed on your novel for you, but I can suggest areas for improvement and highlight what is already working well.